Volunteer management

 • Small notepads

-• Mini first aid kit
+• Small first aid kit

 • Hand sanitizer

-• Sunscreen lotion
+• Sunscreen

 • Few sheets of card stock/colored paper

-Deans Funding Points
+FSE Deans Funding Points

-If you have students volunteering at your event, you must take into consideration which students might be deans funding points eligible.
+If you have Fulton Engineering students volunteering at your event, you must take into consideration which students might be deans funding points eligible.
 This is important to ask during initial registration which Fulton student organization they are a part of.

 ASU Volunteer Activity Registry and Volunteer Waivers